domkm/minitest-english/README.md

 # etc.
 ```

 __"Refute" is not an antonym of "assert."
-A refutation requires proof, not just assertion.__
+Refutation requires proof, not just assertion.__

 ### Expectations